Tabs

 Requirements

-• A title (this is what users will see in the tab label)
+- Title: Add a title (this is what users will see in the tab label)

-• Some content inside the WYSIWYG editor (this displays when the tab is selected)
+- Content: Add content inside the WYSIWYG editor (this displays when the tab is selected)

 Accessibility considerations